sketchplugins/plugin-directory/README.md

 - [MagicPresenter](https://github.com/magicsketch/magicpresenter), by jamztang: Sketch Plugin to Present Slides or Deck directly in Sketch 3
 - [Mail Merge](https://github.com/kumo/sketch-mail-merge), by Robert Clarke: Sketch plugin that allows you to duplicate a layer/artboard and replace text with CSV data.
 - [Marketch](http://tudou527.github.io/marketch/), by tudou527: Marketch is a Sketch 3 plug-in for automatically generating html page that can measure and get CSS styles on it.
-- [Marvel](https://marvelapp.com/prototype-with-sketch/), by Marvel Prototyping: Export your artboards to your Marvel prototypes.
 - [material-design-color-palette](https://github.com/t32k/material-design-color-palette), by t32k: Sketch app plugin for displaying Google material design color palette.
 - [Mirror Refresh](https://github.com/hugocornejo/sketch-mirror-refresh), by Hugo Cornejo: A little plugin to force Sketch Mirror to refresh the whole screen, for those situations when Mirror gets a little bit lazy and refuses to update the last actions.
 - [Mobile Sizes](https://github.com/keiwes/sketch-mobile-sizes), by Keith Weston: Change a rectangle, artboard, or any other object to be the size of a mobile phone.